 What is fertilizer made of?

-Fertilizer is made up of essential nutrients that stimulate plants to grow and thrive.
+Fertilizer is made up of essential nutrients that enhance soil to stimulate plants to grow and thrive.
 Although the exact nutritional makeup can vary from one fertilizer recipe to another, the best homemade plant food contains a healthy dose of nitrogen (N), phosphorus (P) and potassium (K).

 Without these 3 essential nutrients, plants struggle to grow robust root systems, generate hearty leaves and create energy from the sun (photosynthesis).
 Because these key nutrients are found anywhere from composted banana peels to recycled fish waste, there are a variety of homemade plant food recipes for you to explore.